While brands like Roborock, Ecovacs, Shark, and Ecovacs highlight “best of” lists, one brand gets overlooked – Yeedi.

 One of the Cheapest with Obstacle Avoidance and Vibrating Pad

-- One of the cheapest with obstacle avoidance and vibrating pad
+- One of the cheapest with obstacle avoidance and a vibrating pad

 - Low profile design fits under low clearance furniture (under three inches)